Konamiman/MSX2-Technical-Handbook/md/Appendix2.md

     -------------------------------------------------
 ```

 In Math-Pack, the memory is predefined for operation.
-This memory area is called "DAC (Decimal ACumulator (F7F6H)" and the area which reserves the numerical value to be operated is called "ARG (F847H)".
+This memory area is called "DAC (Decimal Accumulator, F7F6H)" and the area which reserves the numerical value to be operated is called "ARG (F847H)".
 For example, in multiplication, the product of the numbers in DAC and ARG is calculated and the result is returned in the DAC.

 In the DAC, single precision real numbers, double precision real numbers, and two-byte integers can be stored.
 In order to distinguish them, "VALTYP (F663H)" is used and its value is 4 for single precision real numbers, 8 for double precision real numbers, and 2 for two-byte integers.